-Our capital expenditures were RMB669.2 million, RMB2,437.9 million and RMB534.5 million (US\$85.8 million) in 2010, 2011 and 2012, respectively, all of which related primarily to the purchases of manufacturing equipment and facility construction costs.
-Based on the current market conditions, we expect to incur capital expenditures of approximately US\$50 million in 2013, which we plan to use to pay for investments in process improvements and equipment for research and development activities.
+Our capital expenditures were RMB2,437.9 million, RMB534.5 million and RMB421.4 million (US\$69.6 million) in 2011, 2012 and 2013, respectively, all of which related primarily to the purchases of manufacturing equipment and facility construction costs.
+Based on the current market conditions, we expect to incur capital expenditures of approximately US\$80.0 million in 2014, which will be used primarily to pay for automation of existing manufacturing lines.
 However, we will actively review our capacity expansion plan on a regular basis as the business environment evolves.

-In December 2012, we entered into a framework agreement with the Bank of Beijing for access of up to RMB3.0 billion of credit over the next twelve-month period.
-In January 2013, Hanwha SolarOne Hong Kong Limited entered into a subscription agreement with Samsung Securities (Asia) Ltd. and Kookmin Bank Hong Kong Ltd. to issue outside the United States US\$100 million in floating rate notes due January 1, 2016 guaranteed by Hanwha Chemical Corporation.
-The interest rate floats with the three-month LIBOR.
+In January 2013, Hanwha SolarOne Hong Kong Limited entered into a subscription agreement with Samsung Securities (Asia) Ltd. and Kookmin Bank Hong Kong Ltd. to issue outside the United States US\$100 million in floating rate notes due 2016 guaranteed by Hanwha Chemical Corporation.
+On June 27, 2013, SolarOne Qidong, secured a three-year US\$100 million term loan facility from the Export-Import Bank of Korea (KEXIM) with a floating interest rate of three-month LIBOR, plus 1.99% per annum for working capital purposes, all of which was drawn down on June 27, 2013.
 We plan to fund the balance of our capital expenditure requirements for 2013 with cash from operations, additional bank borrowings, and other forms of financing, if necessary.
+In December 2013, we entered into a framework agreement with the Bank of Beijing for access of up to RMB3.5 billion of credit over the a three-year period, with specific drawdowns subject to the approval procedures of the Bank of Beijing, including reviews of the specific applicable project information.